MichaelSebero/Y-Haplogroup-Predictor/README.md

 ```
 ## Description

 Y-Haplogroup-Predictor detects SNPs associated with haplogroups when provided raw DNA data which is formatted in rsID format.
-This script calculates which SNPS are the most prevalent in a sample and decides the haplogroup.
+This script calculates which SNPs are the most prevalent in a sample and decides the haplogroup.

 The intention of this software is to provide a FOSS alternative to detecting haplogroups.
 Databreaches occur often and institutions shouldn't be trusted with processing / storing client genetic data over a long period of time.
 Y-Haplogroup-Predictor is completely private and can be ran offline without sending PIA to a website.